Financial Strength

 The College’s financial health grade is assessed by scoring the adjusted current ratio, EBITDA as a percentage of adjusted income and borrowing as a percentage of income.
 The total scores provide an overall financial health grade, based on a banding structure illustrated in the chart.

-Historically, the College has been graded Requires Improvement.
-The improved operating position and higher than expected cash levels resulted in a sharp increase in financial health score in 2022 to Good, despite the College’s aim of reaching this in 2023.
+The improved operating position and higher cash levels have resulted in a strong increase in financial health score with the College approaching the Outstanding band.

-The College expects to maintain its Good financial health score into 2023 and 2024.
+The College expects to maintain its Good financial health score into 2024.